 Education and Training Committee

-This policy and procedure outlines how RACMA assures the competency of Fellows returning to active practice from protracted leave or who have identified themselves as requiring retraining, or have been identified by a Regional Health Board, Medical Board or Medical Council as requiring retraining.
-It also outlines how based on that review, a training program is developed to address any identified gaps in knowledge and skill.
+The purpose of this regulation is to outline the conditions under which a retraining program is necessary.
+This is to ensure the competency of Fellows returning to active practice from protracted leave or who have identified themselves as requiring retraining, or have been identified by a Regional Health Board, Medical Board or Medical Council as requiring retraining.

-This procedure applies to all Fellows of RACMA and those who are re-activating Fellowship of the College.
+This regulation applies to all Fellows of The Royal Australasian College of Medical Administrators (RACMA) and those who are re-activating Fellowship of the College.

-If the absence is for greater than three years, Australian Registered Fellows must provide a plan for professional development and for re-entry to practice to the Medical Board of Australia (refer to 5(c) of the Board’s Continuing professional development registration standard) and participate in the College’s retraining program (referred to later in this document: Pathway to reinstatement).
+If the absence is for greater than three years, Australian Registered Fellows must provide a plan for professional development to the Medical Board of Australia (refer to 5(c) of the Board’s Continuing professional development registration standard) and participate in the College’s retraining program as detailed in the RACMA Performance / Competency and Retraining Policy and Procedure.

-For NZ registered FRACMAs, The Medical Council of New Zealand specifies that if a practitioner has not had an annual practicing certificate for three years then the Medical Council requires that “the doctor must submit a detailed induction plan”.
+For New Zealand registered FRACMAs, The Medical Council of New Zealand specifies that if a practitioner has not had an annual practicing certificate for three years then the Medical Council requires that “the doctor must submit a detailed induction plan” .

 External requests for retraining

-The following references were used to assist in the preparation of this RACMA procedure:
+The following references were used to assist in the preparation of this RACMA policy: